-10 Why do we use averages?
+9 Why do we use averages?
 Are there any limitations to their use?
 Illustrate with your own examples related to development.

 - Total income is not a useful measure for comparison between countries.
 Since countries have different populations, comparing total income does not tell what an average person is likely to earn.
-Hence, we use average income which is total income of the country divided by total population. - The defect of average as a measure is that it does not show the distribution (dispersion) of income between the rich and the poor. - Two countries may have the same average income but in one country almost every family may enjoy more or less the same kind of income, whereas in the other, some may be very rich and others very poor.
-The disparity between rich and poor is an important feature that the average measure (per capita income) does not consider.
+Hence, we use average income which is the total income of the country divided by total population. - The defect of average as a measure is that it does not show the distribution of income between the rich and the poor. - Two countries may have the same average income but in one country almost every family may enjoy more or less the same kind of income, whereas in the other, some may be very rich and others very poor.

-Example: In terms of development, we can take the example of India, where the metro towns are full of high-rise buildings and shopping malls while some villages have not yet been provided with a basic necessity like electricity
+- Example: In terms of development, we can take the example of India, where the metro towns are full of high-rise buildings and shopping malls while some villages have not yet been provided with a basic necessity like electricity. - Therefore, it hides disparities. - Moreover, it does not measure various facilities and services that influence quality of life like education, health etc.